Step-by-Step Race Nutrition Guide to Fuel Your Race

 What to eat during your race

-When running for more than 1 hour, it makes sense to plan additional energy intake to fuel your run.
-But remember, you want to have practiced this during your training runs as well.
-Your digestive system needs time to get used to this.
-The best options are sports drinks and small snacks:
+What you eat is just as important as when you eat during your race.
+When running or biking for more than 1 hour, it makes sense to plan additional energy intake to fuel your activity run.
+But remember, you want to have practiced this during your training.
+Your gut needs time to get used to this.
+The best options are sports drinks and small snacks that are primarily carbohydrates:

-Try to take a few sips every 15 to 20 minutes to stay hydrated.
+Try to take a few sips of water or water mixed with a nutrition mix every 15 to 20 minutes to stay hydrated.
 Isotonic drinks are ideal as they make up for a lack of both liquids and electrolytes.
 Be sure to know when the hydration stations are coming on your race route.
 If you need more hydration than is offered, bring your own hydration backpack or belt (but be sure to have trained wearing it as well).

 Know the course and where it is possible or necessary to fuel.
 Pick places along the course where your body will be working less hard.
 You process nutrition more efficiently when you’re working less hard.
 Taking in nutrition during difficult race moments is a bad idea.

 Knowing the course can also prepare you for the challenging moments.
 For example, fuel 15-30 minutes before critical race sections or moments.
 Crucial moments of the course could be hills or, if you are really competitive, places where competitors will attack.
 If you notice your mood become very negative, eat and drink something!

 You can also use the course to signal when you need to take in nutrition.
 Break the race into smaller, more achievable chunks.
 For example, look forward to taking a drink at the end of a difficult section.
 It can be enough to push you through a difficult moment.